NREL/resstock/measures/ResStockArguments/README.md

 **Mechanical Ventilation: Flow Rate**

 The flow rate of the mechanical ventilation.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans'>HPXML Mechanical Ventilation Fans</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-mechanical-ventilation-fans'>HPXML Mechanical Ventilation Fans</a>) is used.

 - **Name:** ``mech_vent_flow_rate``
 - **Type:** ``String``